Geeksltd/MSharp.Docs/Tutorials/16/README.md

 ### Fan
 ![Register fan](Fan1.PNG "Register fan")

-When users click on the *Register to support* button, they will navigate to the **Register to support** page and on this page they will be asked to input their information.
-In this page user can left *Fan start date* property empty, but in this case this property will be filled by current date time.
+When users click on the **Register to support** button, they will navigate to the **Register to support** page and on this page they will be asked to input their information.
+In this page user can leave *Fan start date* property empty, but in this case this property will be filled by current date time.

 ![Complete fan information](Fan2.PNG "Complete fan information")